 - Ophthalmic surgeons – Evaluate manage trauma to the eye, including globe rupture, retinal detachment and perforating injury.

 - Orthopedic trauma surgeons – Acute bony fractures are expertly managed by an internationally renowned team of orthopedic surgeons.
 The team includes surgeons with additional fellowship training in orthopedic trauma and sports medicine.

-- Plastic and reconstructive surgeons – Treat facial, ear and hand injuries, breast reconstruction, head and neck reconstruction, oculoplastic surgery and hand replantation.
+- Plastic and reconstructive surgeons – Treat facial, ear and hand injuries, head and neck reconstruction, oculoplastic surgery and hand replantation.

 - Hand and limb microvascular replantation surgeons – Treat patients with the most severe hand injuries, including replantation of traumatic amputations, soft tissue reconstructions and vascular repair.

-- Urologic surgery – Treat all areas of urology including, cancer, kidney stones, urinary issues, vasectomies and vasectomy reversals.
+- Urologic surgery – Treat all areas of urologic trauma, including kidney, bladder and genital injury.

 Leading Survival Rates